Strings (Advanced)

 Raw Strings¶

-RSL also supports raw strings.
-Raw strings don't have any sort of processing done on them (such as string interpolation) and do not allow any escaping (including the delimiter used to create them).
+Rad also supports raw strings.
+Raw strings don't perform string interpolation and do not allow any escaping (including the delimiter used to create them).
 Use them when you want your contents to remain as "raw" and unprocessed as possible.

 text = r"Hello\n{name}"